D-TACQ/acq400_hapi/test_apps/README_WAVEDROM.md

 # create_gpg_stl.py

-## Usage
+## What does the script do?

+create_gpg_stl.py either:
-create_gpg_stl.py loads a local JSON file created in the style of a wavedrom JSON file to create an STL file.
+- loads a local JSON file created in the style of a wavedrom JSON file to create an STL file.
 This STL file can then loaded to acq400 series digital output devices.
 This makes it easier for users to create their own custom digital output patterns and use them with their digital output device.
+- loads multiple single channel STL files into a single STL file that can then be loaded to an acq400 digital output device.

+## Loading a WaveDrom JSON file.

-An example STL file would be something like this:
+An example JSON file would be something like this:

     {"signal": [
       {"name": "req", "wave": "0.1..0|1.01|01"},